 Chaining combines a series of actions into an organized routine, enabling students to perform tasks in a systematic and efficient manner.
 Whether it’s teaching steps to solve a math problem or following a set of classroom rules, this approach helps students develop habits of completing tasks in the correct sequence.
 This practice reinforces structure and consistency, preparing them to handle more detailed and organized tasks both in school and in future scenarios.

-Punishment is used to discourage disruptive or unwanted behaviors.
+Implementation of punishment is to discourage disruptive or unwanted behaviors.
 Positive punishment involves adding a task, such as assigning extra work, while negative punishment involves removing a privilege, such as free time.
 These methods serve as clear reminders of the consequences of actions, guiding students to make better choices.
 By maintaining a structured environment, this approach helps minimize interruptions and ensures a focused atmosphere for learning.

 Token systems are a practical way to encourage consistent positive behavior.
 Students earn tokens, points, or symbols for following rules and demonstrating good behavior, which can later be exchanged for rewards.
 This strategy introduces students to the concept of working toward a goal and reinforces the idea that effort leads to achievement.
 It gives students a visual representation of their progress, inspiring them to remain consistent and disciplined.